mathspp/mathspp/pages/02.blog/01.pydonts/enumerate-me/item.en.md

 ---
 metadata:
     description: "If you need to access the items of an iterable but also keep track of their indices, have you considered using enumerate?"
-title: "Enumerate me | Pydon't"
+title: "Enumerate me | Pydon't 🐍"
 ---

 If you need to access the items of an iterable but also keep